krowvin/spotwelder/README.md

 - Various lengths of 12-14 gauge wire for making the connections (Use the jumper cable wire from the transformer to the spot welder pen)
 - An old 5v USB power adapter - take it apart and use it as a switch mode power supply for the arduino so you can jump off the mains voltage comming in
 - Use the old 120v plug from the microwave
 - Build/buy a chassis for this.
+(I went with this [Amazon](https://www.amazon.com/dp/B07ZT9KFBV))
-  * I used the metal from the microwave.
-Grinded/welded it to make a case.
-(If you use a metal case be sure to ground it with the green/earth/ground line from the 3 prong microwave plug)
+- microwave AC cord/plug

 ### IMPORTANT ###
 Test all of your code with a bread board.
 Connect the SSR and everything as if it were "live" but do not connect any high voltage (120v) connections yet.
 Test everything and make sure it is working as intended before you connect the high voltage lines/transformer.